FuZhenn/jts2geojson/README.md

 ## 2015-8-15 by FuZhenn

+thanks to bjornharrtell's work: https://github.com/bjornharrtell/jts2geojson

-use fastjson insteadof jackson to parse json, performance improved for about 2 times.
+use fastjson instead of jackson to parse json, performance improved for about 2 times.

 ## Introduction